 What are the requirements to be a UVA Standardized Patient?

 Most UVA events requiring SPs are run in the afternoons.
-The length of events can range from half an hour to four hours.
+The length of events can range from two to eight hours.
 SPs may be required to work several days in a row for large-scale events.
 The schedule for each event will be clearly defined during recruitment.